Dental Bridge Bethesda, MD

 Dental Bridge in Bethesda, MD

 Dr. Khanna is an experienced restorative dentist in Bethesda, MD.
 She helps patients restore their smiles following tooth loss using dental bridges.
-Our dental bridges are designed to discreetly hold a prosthetic tooth in place of a missing tooth to restore the look, feel, and function of your natural smile.
-We also offer other tooth replacement options such as dental implant restorations as well as dentures and partials.
-Here are the answers to frequently asked questions regarding dental bridges below:
+Our dental bridges discreetly hold a prosthetic tooth instead of a missing tooth to restore your natural smile’s look, feel, and function.
+We also offer other tooth replacement options, such as dental implant restorations, dentures, and partials.

 What should I expect from the dental bridge procedure?